pascallaliberte/sharpen.page/_posts/2019-05-03-writing-outreach-cold-emails-that-will-be-welcomed.md

 image: /assets/images/posts/2019-05-03-writing-outreach-cold-emails-that-will-be-welcomed.jpg
 ---

-In last week's article, we [covered the basics of writing outreach (cold) email][the-basics].
+In this [other article][the-basics], we covered the basics of writing outreach (cold) email.
 It covered how to make your cold email stand out from spam, and how you need to re-write the email to be you-focused (reader-focused).

 [the-basics]: {% post_url 2019-04-26-writing-outreach-cold-emails-the-basic-lessons-to-get-started %}